-TrustScore is an overall measurement of reviewer satisfaction, based on all the Service and Location reviews a business receives on Trustpilot.
+A TrustScore is the overall measurement of reviewer satisfaction, based on all the service and location reviews a business receives on Trustpilot.
 A star rating is the TrustScore visualized.
-Learn about how they’re calculated here.
+Learn how they’re calculated here.

 - Time span.
-TrustScore gives less weight to old reviews and more to new.
-The most recent review weighs the most, as new reviews give more insight into current customer satisfaction.
+A TrustScore gives more weight to newer reviews, and less to older ones.
+The most recent review holds the most weight, since newer reviews give more insight into current customer satisfaction.

 - Frequency.
 Businesses should continuously collect reviews to maintain their TrustScore.
-Because the most recent review weighs the most, the more frequently reviews are collected the more stable the TrustScore.
+Because the most recent review holds the most weight, a TrustScore will be more stable if reviews are coming in regularly.

-- Bayesian Average.
-We use Bayesian average in the calculation to ensure that a business with few reviews starts off with a balanced TrustScore.
+- Bayesian average.
+We use a Bayesian average in the calculation, to make sure that a business with fewer reviews starts off with a balanced TrustScore.
 This means that we automatically include the value of 7 reviews worth 3.5 stars each in all TrustScore calculations.
-As a business collects more reviews this becomes a smaller factor in the calculation.
+As a business collects more reviews, this becomes a smaller factor in the calculation.

 From TrustScore to star rating

-Your business’s TrustScore is located on your company profile page on Trustpilot.
+A business’s TrustScore is located at the top of their business profile page on Trustpilot.

 Asking for reviews can lead to a higher TrustScore and star rating